Tips for Painting/Adjusting the Realistic Watercolor Brushes

 Keep the paper texture when printing

-The [Realistic Watercolor] group's sub tools settings are suitable for online publishing (72 dpi).
+The [Watercolor] group's sub tools are set up for web use (72dpi).
 Increasing the [Scale Ratio] of the [Texture] settings is recommended for works meant to be printed.

 Click on the “+” on the left side of the [Tool] palette’s [Texture Density] to display the [Scale Ratio].
 The initial scale ratio is set to 28.
 However, we recommend a higher value of 50 or more for works meant for printing (350dpi).